-Pre-school teachers acquire a suitable educational qualification in first-cycle study programmes, which usually last 3 years (180 ECTS), while study programmes for teachers of professional and theoretical subjects usually last 3 or 4 years (180 or 240 ECTS).
-Other teachers, school librarians and counsellors acquire their educational qualification in second-cycle study programmes of total 5 years or 300 ECTS (integrated programmes, 3+2, or 4+1).
-There are two pathways to a teaching qualification: under a concurrent model (in parallel with the subject of instruction) or under a consecutive model in a supplementary study programme after receiving the degree in a subject of instruction.
+Preschool teachers have to have a bachelor's degree.
+Relevant programmes at bachelor's level, usually take 3 years (180 ECTS), while programmes for teachers of professional and theoretical subjects usually take 3 or 4 years (180 or 240 ECTS).
+Other teachers, school librarians and counsellors have to have a master's degree.
+Relevant programmes take a total 5 years or 300 ECTS (integrated master's programmes, 3+2, or 4+1).
+There are two pathways to a teaching qualification: under a concurrent model (in parallel with the subject of instruction) or under a consecutive model.